6 Incredibly Delicious Things To Eat in Hong Kong

 Where To Eat in Hong Kong

 One thing we didn’t do, however, was indulge in any Western cuisine, of which there is plenty – for an upcharge, of course.
-Trendy restaurants serving gourmet burgers, wood-fired pizzas and beef steaks line the streets of the Soho District, which appeared to be frequented mostly by expats and tourists.
-For ‘fast food’ Ebeneezer’s serves up tasty kebabs and pizza (but, don’t expect it to be ‘cheap’).
-We also avoided fine dining in Hong Kong – not because it doesn’t exist or wouldn’t be exceptional, but simply because upscale restaurants don’t fit our budget-conscious travel style.
+Trendy restaurants serving gourmet burgers, wood-fired pizzas and beef steaks line the streets of the HK Soho District.

 Food Costs in Hong Kong

-Of all the Hong Kong food we ate, the most we paid for a single dish was $7 USD (which was the cost of both the plate of Goose and the bowl of Wonton and Pork Dumpling Noodles).
-On average, for typical-Hong Kong food, we paid about $5 USD per meal, with the more ‘local’ establishments charging less than the popular spots.
+Of all the Hong Kong food we ate, the most we paid for a single dish was for both the plate of Goose and the bowl of Wonton and Pork Dumpling Noodles – about $10.
+On average, for typical-Hong Kong food, we paid about $5 per meal, with the more local establishments charging even less

 One thing to be aware of when you dine in Hong Kong: ‘hidden fees’ are often added to the total cost of a meal.
-Some restaurants add a 10% service charge to all bills (which should be posted), however, if there is not a service charge added, there is no need to tip.
+Some restaurants add a 10% service charge to all bills (which should be posted), If there is a service charge added, there is no need to tip.
 Also, if tea is served to the table, expect to see it appear on the bill.
-The price of tea, not listed anywhere on the menu, costs around 50 cents USD per person.

 When To Eat in Hong Kong